Overview

 Cultural resource and environmental consultants; federal, state, local, and tribal officials and planners; curators and collections managers.

-NEPA Compliance and Cultural Resource
+NEPA Compliance and Cultural Resources

 in cooperation with

-the Alaska Department of Natural Resources,
+the Georgia Department of Community Affairs,

 in cooperation with the

-- Sacramento, CA
+- San Diego, CA

 Discounted rates are available for multiple seminars taken during the same week.